European shares hit highs as PMI data comes as New Year's gift

 "However, the road ahead looks bumpy because of several political risks in Europe.
 Overall, I am positive on European stocks this year as valuations are quite attractive compared to the United States and company margins are slowly improving, helped as well by the cheap euro."

 Italian shares were also boosted by a rally in the country's lenders.
-The Italian banking index rose 2.3 percent, supported by a 9.1 percent jump in Banco BPM on the first day of trading for the newly merged bank.
+The Italian banking index rose about 2 percent, supported by a 5.6 percent jump in Banco BPM on the first day of trading for the newly merged bank.

 Banco BPM said on Monday that the new lender, created after a merger between Banco Popolare and BPM, started with a share capital of 7.1 billion euros.

-Other Italian banks were also up, with shares in UBI Banca and Bper Banca up 4.9 percent and 4.2 percent respectively.
+Other Italian banks were also up, with shares in UniCredit , UBI Banca and Mediobanca up between 2.1 percent and 3.5 percent.

-Trading was thin, with volumes at 35 percent for the CAC index and 41.8 percent for the euro STOXX 50 of their 90-day daily averages.
+Trading was thin, with volumes at 8 percent for the CAC index and 13 percent for the euro STOXX 50 of their 90-day daily averages in the first two hours of trading.

 * 58.com reports first quarter 2017 unaudited financial results